peterVG/awesome-tdr/README.md

 The accompanying ISO 16919:2014 standard provides "Requirements for Bodies providing Audit and Certification" (see [CCSDS 652.1](https://public.ccsds.org/Pubs/652x1m2.pdf)).

 These publications are available for purchase from the [International Organisation for Standardisation](https://www.iso.org/) or as free downloads from the Consultative Committee for Space Data Systems (see links inline above) which led the standarization efforts immediately preceding ISO formalisation.

-# Disclaimer

-I made this list because someone on Twitter suggested it.
-It is incomplete.
-Please leave a [pull request](../../pulls/) or [file an issue](../../issues/) if you would like to add or revise information.

-I do not vouch for the accuracy of the information on this list or in the resources and reports that it links to.